Skip to content

 4. Choose Save routes.

 Note: Make sure that the routes to your NAT gateway are in the Active state.
-If the NAT gateway is deleted and you didn't update the routes, then the routes have a Blackhole status.
-For more information, see Delete a NAT gateway.
+If you delete the NAT gateway and you didn't update the routes, then the routes have a Blackhole status.

 Review your network ACL configuration

-The default network access control list (network ACL) in your VPC allows all inbound and outbound traffic.
+The default network ACL in your VPC allows all inbound and outbound traffic.
 If you change the network ACL rules, then make sure that you allow outbound requests from your Lambda function.
 Also, make sure that your network ACL allows the following inbound traffic:

-• For private subnets that use a NAT gateway, allow inbound traffic on ephemeral ports 1024-65535.
+• For a private subnet that uses a NAT gateway, allow inbound traffic on ephemeral ports 1024-65535.

-• For private subnets that use a NAT instance, allow inbound traffic on the ephemeral ports that your NAT instance operating system (OS) uses.
+• For a private subnet that uses a NAT instance, allow inbound traffic on the ephemeral ports that your NAT instance operating system (OS) uses.

 For more information, see Ensure internetwork traffic privacy in Amazon VPC.